dhth/hours/README.md

 I wanted to keep track of the time I spend on side projects and other non-day-job activities.
 I also wanted to be able to generate plaintext reports of the time tracked, so I could get a general sense of how much of my time was being spent on what.
-I couldn't find a tool that precisely fit these needs, so I decided to build one myself.
+When I couldn't find a tool that precisely fit these needs, I decided to build one myself.

 💾 Install
 ---